moreno-e/kingscrowd-mini-project/README.md

 - Update api to handle / check for rate limit and token amount
 - Update url to show current page.
 Enable user to copy and paste to go to specific page.

-### AI Tools Used - Claude AI
+### Tools Used - Claude AI & My Own API Standard Process

 Ran into issues implementing the UPagination with the v-model not updating the current page whenever a new page was selected.
 Spent more time than I would have liked attempting to fix the issue.
 Asked Claude to help create pagination functionality for time.
-Also asked to review project to ensure proper styling and accessibility was applied.
-As well as ensure CSV implementation was correct.
+Also asked to review project to ensure proper styling and accessibility that was applied.
+As well as ensure the CSV npm package implementation was correct.
+I used a api standardization process that I've used in previous projects as a guide (apiStandard.ts).

 ### Possible API Bug?
 - Getting 404 for api health status.